 Termination of employment is possible on grounds like contract expiry, retirement or death of an employee, layoffs, bilateral or unilateral termination, and loss of ability to act in a civil capacity.
 Irrespective of the source of termination, the following are the set of responsibilities for both parties:

-• Serve 45 days notice period or 3 days in case they have been on a prolonged sick leave.
+- Serve 45 days notice period or three days if they have been on a prolonged sick leave.

-• Severance pay, in case the employee has worked for more than a year.
+- Severance pay, in case the employee has worked for more than a year.
 The amount depends on factors like tenure, salary, time for which the employee received coverage under social insurance.
-Payment for the same gets transferred within 7 days of the termination.
+Payment for the same gets transferred within seven days of the termination.

-LLC establishes itself with contributions (charter capital) from its owners.
-Members are liable to the extent of their financial contributions.
-The corporate body includes a member council, director general, and inspection committee.
-LLC allows for a maximum of 50 members and does not issue shares.
+An LLC establishes itself with contributions (charter capital) from its owners, allows for a maximum of 50 members, and does not issue shares.
+The corporate body includes a member council, a director-general, and an inspection committee.
 They also require a license to operate in a particular area of activity.

-This is the only type of company formation in Vietnam that can issue shares.
-It is a limited liability entity that needs at least 3 shareholders.
-It can either be 100% foreign owned or a joint venture between a foreign and a Vietnamese company.
+A Joint Stock company is the only type of company formation in Vietnam that can issue shares.
+It is a limited liability entity that needs at least three shareholders.
+It can either be 100% foreign-owned or a joint venture between a foreign and a Vietnamese company.

 Branch offices in Vietnam are not independent of parent entities and can undertake commercial activities.
 They are uncommon and allowed only in a few sectors like banking and foreign law firms.

-Foreign based companies can open up representative offices in Vietnam.
-Such offices are common but cannot conduct commercial activities.
-They can either act as liaison offices, promote business activities, or conduct market research.
+Foreign-based companies can open up representative offices in Vietnam.
+Such offices are standard but cannot conduct commercial activities.
+They can either act as liaison offices, promote business activities, or perform market research.

-Co-working spaces bring a relaxed working and socialising atmosphere and hence are becoming increasingly popular.
+Co-working spaces bring a comfortable working and socializing atmosphere and hence are becoming increasingly popular.
 Hanoi, Ho Chi Minh City, and Da Nang are hotspots for co-working spaces.
 A hot desk for each person costs around VND 2100000 ($90) per month, whereas a dedicated desk costs around VND 2800000 ($120) per month.
 Private office spaces with a capacity of 3-10 people can cost around VND 12000000 ($520) per month.
-Virtual offices in Vietnam start from VND 160000 ($7) per month and include a real street address and local phone number.
+Virtual offices in Vietnam start from VND 160000 ($7) per month and include an actual street address and local phone number.

 VAT applies to goods and services used for production, trading, and consumption in Vietnam.